Neighbors as Lifelines: The Power of Mutual Aid in Asheville

 “We Salvaged Everything We Could”

-Beth Trigg is an Asheville resident whose home was not destroyed by the storm.
+Beth Trigg's home was not destroyed by the storm.
 “My house is at the edge of the area that became a river, at the edge of the real serious flooding of the Swannanoa River.”
 Beth’s house is situated at the top of a hill, which prevented her house from flooding.
 Beth was paying attention to the news, knowing that flash floods and other hazards might arise during the storm.
 She invited some of her neighbors, whose homes were built at lower elevations, to come stay with her.
 “At 1:00 am, we started getting these serious flood warnings.
 The emergency warnings were escalating.”
 At 5:00 am, Beth received a message that people in her area should evacuate.
 Knowing that her home was further above ground than most, and worried about dangerous road conditions, she chose to stay.
 “I had my two elderly parents who have health needs, my seven-year-old, my cat, and three other cats and two neighbors.
 I was like, ‘I think our best choice is to stay,’ which I actually am not sure of now.
 I really don't know,” she said.

 “The roads got very bad very fast and some people died in their cars, but also some people died in their houses who couldn't get out fast enough,” she explained.
 About an hour later, she received a text from another neighbor whose home was being threatened by flood waters.
 The neighbor wanted to stay put, and use buckets to bail out any water that flooded his home.
 “I wrote back on the group text and was like, ‘Come here now.’”
 Beth’s neighbor didn’t want to leave his home, but she told him it was time to abandon the structure.
 “This is Serenity Prayer time,” she said.
 “Give up.
 Come here now.
 It's not worth losing your life."
 When water began to rise from her neighbor’s drains, he agreed to head to her place.
 He arrived soon after, and within the hour, his house was underwater.
 The homes of the neighbors who had spent the night in Beth’s guest room were also submerged by flood waters.
 One of those homes was ripped from its foundations “and thrown into the trees.”